raniaamina/inkscape-tableman/README.md

 # Inkscape Table Manager (ink_tableman)

-Inkscape Table Manager is a powerful and intuitive extension for Inkscape that provides a full graphical user interface (GUI) for creating, editing, and managing tables within your SVG documents.
+Inkscape Table Manager is a simple and intuitive extension for Inkscape that provides a full graphical user interface (GUI) for creating, editing, and managing tables within your SVG documents.
 It uses a sleek web-based UI to give you a spreadsheet-like experience directly inside Inkscape.

 ## Features